moredip/essence-framework/README.md

 - [ ] `snz demo` creates a demo service which you can play with straight away
 - [ ] dev server: press a key to see all the routes
 - [ ] logging of each request
+- [ ] use [ink](https://github.com/vadimdemedes/ink) to build a really fancy dev CLI
+- [ ] magic 404 page in dev mode which creates a template file for you if you press a button

 ## TO DOCUMENT
 - [ ] rules for routing (re-state [express rules](https://expressjs.com/en/guide/routing.html))